StanGirard/seo-audits-toolkit/README.md

 }
 ```

+---

+### Extracts

 #### Headers

-- `/api/headers?url=https://primates.dev` returns all the headers of the page
+- `/api/extract/headers?url=https://primates.dev` returns all the headers of the page

 ```JSON
 {